 MLS students receiving a WF or grade below a C in any MLS course may be prohibited from progressing in the MLS curriculum and will be withdrawn from the program.
 Students must apply for readmission to the MLS Program for the following academic year.
 Readmission is not guaranteed.
 Students will be ranked by the Admissions Selection Committee.
 Readmission will be based upon ranking and seat availability.
 Students wishing to be considered for readmission must complete a college application.
-This process must be initiated by the student.
-It is the student's responsibility to complete this process in order to be considered for readmission into the MLS Program.
+It is the student's responsibility to initiate and complete this process in order to be considered for readmission into the MLS Program.
 A student will only be considered for one readmission into the program.
 Students receiving a WF or grade below a C in two MLS courses will be withdrawn from the College and will not be considered for readmission.